caepenna/css-styleguide/_contents/grid.markdown

 permalink: /contents/grid
 ---

-### Column grid
+## Horizontal gird

 **Why columns?
 When to use?**
-˛

 We believe in consistency, but also in a content-fluid decision.
-So that's why we built our own column grid system which should be used only in cases that you have to organize the content based not only on better interactions (_later discussion in responsive layout_), but also in a hierarchy-based decision or more readable experience instead.
+So that's why we built our own column grid system which should be used only in cases that you have to organize elements in a pre-defined horizontal system.

-Columns are our response to a project whenever he needs to set a better hierarchy, readable experience or even a consistent interaction.
+Not all layouts will have a column system, threfore the use of columns are not mandatory.

 **Our Solution**

-What we aimed to do was create a framework that could work inside any container, regardless of the width of the container.
+What we aimed to do was create a framework that could work inside any container, regardless of its width.
 The variables we needed were: number of columns and gutter, and the column width would be adapted accoringly.

 Our solution is a SCSS based system, and a _mixin_, _include_ and _calc_ structure that could be set in any layout/component (_Later discussion in stylesheets and folder architecture_) that relies in two variables at first: number of columns and gutter.

 It also include custom settings for any other working screen you might be working with.
 It works by setting up a minimum screen size for tablet or mobile and later working out the columns, gutter variables for those screens.

 **How to use?**